robozeri/Yuriko-MP/README.md

 ## What is PMTF Project?

-PMTF Project is *the most potent and full-featured* PocketMine-MP fork that you can find on internet!
+PMTF Project is *the most powerful and full-featured* PocketMine-MP fork that you can find on internet!

 It is different from other forks because we are mostly concentrated in bug fixing and we want to implement fully working features which don't crash your server every 5 minutes.